 You are more likely to know your students’ socio-economic backgrounds and whether they are likely to be able to access the materials.
 If they can’t, you need to find other ways of accommodating their learning, whether that is adapting the materials and mailing a physical copy or accessing the list of relief grants available for school to help during COVID-19 disruptions to see if you can get funding for the necessary equipment for your students.

 Many educators get stuck in the rut of telling their students that ‘this is what you need to learn, and this is how you will learn it.’
 It doesn’t quite work that way when it comes to distance learning, so use this as an opportunity to give your students a little more autonomy over their learning.
 Talk to them about research projects and the thesis that they might have to write if they go to university, and give them their mini version.
 They don’t have to provide you with pages of writing – pictures, models, presentations, and so on can be excellent ways of demonstrating their knowledge and understanding.

 Make sure their learning is relevant

 Of course, there is a curriculum that you need to cover, and there is no way around that.
 However, how you deliver that curriculum is entirely up to you.
 Children are more in tune with what is going on in the environment around them then we give them credit for.
 Link things to the current situation if you can, to take the mystery and scariness away from it, and make it seem relevant to them.

 Distance learning is a challenge that many educators did not expect to be facing.
 However, use it as an excellent opportunity to hone your technical skills and get creative.
-When schools return to normal, you can implement many of these in your everyday teaching.
+When NYC schools jobs return to normal, you can implement many of these in your everyday teaching.